mspncp/gosu-wiki/C---Tutorial.md

 }
 ```

-The constructor initializes the `Gosu::Window` base class.
-The parameters shown here create a 640x480 pixels large window, then it changes the caption shown in the window's title bar.
+The constructor initializes the `Gosu::Window` base class to create a 640x480 pixels large window.
+It also sets the caption of the window, which is displayed in its title bar.
 Note that Gosu accepts and returns `std::string` containing UTF-8 throughout its API.

-`update()` and `draw()` are overrides of `Gosu::Window`'s member functions. `update()` is called 60 times per second by default, and should contain the main game logic, such as moving objects around, or testing for collisions.
+`update()` and `draw()` are overrides of `Gosu::Window` member functions. `update()` is called 60 times per second by default, and should contain the main game logic, such as moving objects around, or testing for collisions.

 `draw()` is usually called 60 times per second, but may be skipped for performance reasons.
 It should contain code to redraw the whole scene, but no game logic.

 Then follows the main program.
 We create a window and call its `show()` member function, which does not return until the window has been closed by the user, or by calling `Gosu::Window::close()`.
+This is the *main loop* of the game.

 A diagram of the main loop is shown on the [[Window Main Loop]] page.